 U of O president reflects on 2018-19 year, discusses plans for future

-On April 17 2019, the Fulcrum interviewed Jacques Frémont for his thoughts on an unprecedented year at the University of Ottawa.
-Frémont shared the decision behind terminating the university’s contract with the Student Federation of the University of Ottawa (SFUO), touched on the Student Choice Initiative, discussed the university’s plan to tackle the provincial government’s 10 per cent tuition cut, and answered the question — Are we doing better?
+On April 17, 2019, the Fulcrum interviewed Jacques Frémont for his thoughts on an unprecedented year at the University of Ottawa.
+Frémont shared the decision behind terminating the university’s contract with Student Federation of the University of Ottawa (SFUO), touched on the Student Choice Initiative, and discussed the university’s plan to tackle the provincial government’s 10 per cent tuition cut.

 Answers have been edited for length and clarity.